 • Our standard payment delivery time is one business day or less.
 Payment delays may occur due to holidays, system maintenance, or other such events.

-• Your Credit Key repayments will be automatically drawn for your bank account on the schedule to which you have agreed.
+• Your loan repayments will be automatically drawn for your bank account on the schedule to which you have agreed.

-Credit Key is required provide you with certain loan and other disclosures in conjunction with the provision of the Credit Key Services (the “Services”).
-This E-Sign Consent Agreement (the “Agreement”) constitutes your consent to receive such disclosures aa well as other account information and details electronically.
+Credit Key and Lead Bank are required to provide you with certain loan and other disclosures in conjunction with the provision of the Credit Key Services (the “Services”).
+This E-Sign Consent Agreement (the “Agreement”) constitutes your consent to receive such disclosures as well as other account information and details from Credit key and Lead Bank electronically.
 Such consent also means that any electronic signature or website consent agreement has the same effect as a handwritten signature.
-You do not have to sign this Agreement in order to obtain a loan with Credit Key and not signing this Agreement will have no impact on our credit decision.
-Credit Key may modify the terms and conditions of this Agreement at any time and will provide you with electronic notice of any such modification.
+Credit Key or Lead Bank may modify the terms and conditions of this Agreement at any time and will provide you with electronic notice of any such modification.

 I. Customer Consent

-Before obtaining a loan with Credit Key, you must consent to the Terms of Service provided above.
+Before obtaining a loan with Credit Key or Lead Bank, you must consent to the Terms of Service provided above.
 By providing your electronic signature to this Agreement, you hereby consent and agree to the following:

 1. We may send you any and all communications, billing statements, privacy notices, or disclosures via the email address you provided to us or your Credit Key merchant partner (as applicable).

-2. We will notify all disclosures not provided on our website and such disclosures will be available to you for a minimum of thirty days.
+2. We will notify you of all disclosures not provided on our website in your borrower portal and such disclosures will be available to you for a minimum of thirty days.

-3. Credit Key may provide disclosures required by law and any other information about your legal rights and duties and your account to you electronically.
+3. Credit Key and Lead Bank may provide disclosures required by law and any other information about your legal rights and duties and your account to you electronically.

-4. This consent applies to any past, present, or future transaction or receipt of documents or disclosures with Credit Key.
+4. This consent applies to any past, present, or future transaction or receipt of documents or disclosures with Credit Key and/or Lead Bank.

 II.
 Minimum Requirements